Vondereich/VonSEO-For-Wordpress/README.md

 # VonSEOWP 🚀

+**The official SEO engine of the VonCMS ecosystem.**

-A premium-grade, lightweight SEO toolkit for WordPress.
-Designed for performance, cleanliness, and a superior user experience.
+A premium-grade, ultra-lightweight SEO toolkit ported from the legendary VonCMS core.
+Built for high-performance websites where speed, security, and precision are non-negotiable.

 ![Version](https://img.shields.io/badge/version-2.1.1-blue.svg)
 ![License](https://img.shields.io/badge/license-GPLv3-blue.svg)

-VonSEOWP eliminates the need for bloated, ad-heavy SEO plugins.
-We focus on **High-Performance Metadata** and **Modern UI** without creating a single custom database table.
+VonSEOWP eliminates the need for bloated, ad-heavy legacy SEO plugins.
+We deliver **High-Performance Metadata**, **Smart Schema**, and a **State-of-the-Art UI**—all powered by the same rock-solid architecture that drives VonCMS.
+No custom database tables.
+No bloat.
+Just pure SEO power.

 ---